-&lt;sup>11 For any training courses (COML, COML TtT, ITSL, COMT, AUXCOMM, AUXCOMM TtT, INCM, INTD, RADO), SWICs are encouraged to notify the STO prior to its start to ensure the course is documented properly.
+16 For any training courses (COML, COML TtT, ITSL, COMT, AUXCOMM, AUXCOMM TtT, INCM, INTD, RADO), SWICs are encouraged to notify the STO prior to its start to ensure the course is documented properly.

-Course Registration Process
+- SWIC (or designated point of contact [POC]) actions: - Provide course dates and location to the CISA Communications Unit Training Coordinator at least 45 days before the course. - o Designate a course registrar to review and vet/approve each student's prerequisite documentation for sufficiency and inform the STO of the students' names. - o Issue the Coupon Code and Online Application Process Job Aid to qualified students. - Obtain the STO's endorsement on each student's electronic application via FEMA's online registration process. - Submit a completed student verification form to CISA at least 14 days prior to the course.

-- SWIC (or designated point of contact [POC]) actions: - o Provide course dates and location to the CISA Communications Unit Training Coordinator at least 45 days before the course. - o For in-person courses, designate a recipient of the FEMA student course evaluation forms and provide their name, mailing address, email address and phone number to the CISA Communications Unit Training Coordinator at least 45 days before the course.
-This person must be available to deliver the packet of forms to the Lead Instructor on the first day of the course. - o Require each student to submit a FEMA General Admissions Application signed by the student and their supervisor. - o Review and vet/approve the prerequisite documentation for sufficiency. - Obtain the STO's signature on each FEMA General Admissions Application.
-Scan and email the completed forms to the CISA Communications Unit Training Coordinator 14 days in advance of in-person courses and 30 days in advance of virtual courses. - CISA Actions: - o Submit a "Request to Conduct NIMS ICS Training Class" form to FEMA/EMI at least 45 days before the requested course start date to register the course in the FEMA EMI database. - o Submit the COML Course Completion Package to FEMA EMI after the course.
+- Submit a "Request to Conduct NIMS ICS Training Class" form to FEMA/EMI at least 45 days before the requested course start date to register the course in the FEMA EMI database. - o Make arrangements for the submission of the COML Course Completion Package to FEMA EMI within 10 days after the course.